CronyTips/CronyTips/content/about.md

 +++
-title = "About Crony Akatsuki" description = "A blog from a very special lunaic." date = 2020-07-06T19:15:32+08:00 noLicense = false
+title = "About Crony Akatsuki" description = "A blog from a very special lunatic." date = 2020-07-06T19:15:32+08:00 noLicense = false
 +++